chemgymrl/chemgymrl/docs/Glossary.md

 #### Action

-What the agent does in an environment to obtain a reward.
+What the agent does in an environment in order to obtain a reward.

 #### Agent